Lafayette Family Law Mediation Attorney

 Lafayette Divorce Mediation Lawyer

 A mediator does not provide legal advice and does not represent either spouse.
 The mediator acts a neutral third party to facilitate a productive discussion.
 Mr. Felder draws on extensive experience in family law to offer suggestions, to clarify points of law, to nip arguments in the bud and to keep the process moving.
-If an agreement is reached, he can draft it in the appropriate “legalese” for submission to the family court.
+If an agreement is reached, he can draft a binding memorandum of understanding for use by the parties as they complete the legal process in the most cost-effective way possible.

 The Louisiana family courts have begun to encourage mediation, but only a handful of parishes currently require it.
 We urge you to consider private mediation before escalating your conflict to the courtroom, especially if there are children at the center of your dispute.